foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 Buttercream is a very popular type of frosting that is used to decorate cakes.
 Knowing this, I started to type out buttercream to see what would pop up.
 <p>
 The content piece I was sharing used _buttercream_ frosting.
 So I used the first three hashtags circled in red.
-Since my video did not use flowers or link to a recipe, I did not use the bottom three hashtags.
+The bottom hashtags where not relevant to my content.
 <Center><H2> 4.
 Don't Forget About Seasonality!</Center></H2>
 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image0%20(3)(1).jpeg" width="50%" height="50%" align="right" style="margin:0px 20px">
 What I have found on both Instagram and Pinterest, is that using seasonal hashtags is important to stay relevant and increase engagement.